mwdawson/mwdawson.github.io/profile.md

 #### Programming

 For data analysis my primary language is R, though I'm also familiar with Python.
-I also have some experience with SQL, C++, and JavaScript, though I wouldn't consider myself an expert.
+I have some experience with SQL, Hive, Go, C++, and JavaScript, though I wouldn't consider myself an expert.

 #### Communication